-So, how are these chain of events impeded when you need an air conditioning coil cleaning?
+This chain of events doesn’t work as well when your coils are dirty and you need an air conditioning coil cleaning.
+Here’s why:

-When your air conditioning coils are caked in dirt and grime, there is an added layer between the air that’s blown over the coils and the refrigerant inside that absorbs and releases heat.
-In effect, this extra layer acts like an insulator and inhibits the transfer of heat.
-This diminishes the efficiency of your cooling cycles and results in your unit running longer, hotter and with more pressure to reach an adequate cooling level.
-Sometimes, elevated levels of sulfur in soot can lead to the corrosion of the condenser’s tubes, which eventually can cause a system failure.
+When your air conditioning coils are caked in dirt and grime, there is an added layer between the air that’s blown over the coils and the refrigerant inside the coils that absorbs and releases heat.
+This extra layer acts like an insulator and makes heat transfer less effective.
+Poor heat transfer diminishes the efficiency of your cooling cycles and makes your unit run longer, hotter, and with more pressure to produce an adequate cooling level.

-What else can happen if air conditioning coil cleaning has been neglected?
+What else can happen if you neglect air conditioning coil cleaning?

-Some other problems that can occur if you do not have a routine air conditioning coil cleaning:
+Some other problems that can occur if you do not have regular air conditioning coil cleaning:

 - Impeded airflow throughout the system